Arcranmon/shattered-spirits/README.md

 ## To-Do

+IMMEDIATE

+- Add 'Upgrade' actions, that have an associated Cost to whatever Action they're attached to, but enhance their capabilities.
+- Add 'Heavy', 'Light', and 'Versatile' to all Strikes.
+- Add more 'Dazed' and 'Exposed' to Unarmed attacks (and maybe reduce damage more)

 This system is very much a work-in-progress, but is slowly getting more and more developed!
 Here's a very rough roadmap of what I have planned.

 - Complete all Spirit Masteries.
 As of now, most have their 'bending' versions done but that's it.